Azure/typespec-azure/packages/typespec-client-generator-core/README.md

 #### `@access`

+Set explicit access for operations, models and enums.
+When setting access for models, the access info wll not be propagated to models' properties, base models or sub models.
+When setting access for an operation, it will influence the access info for models/enums that are used by this operation.
-Set access for operations, models and enums.
-All models that are only used in operations with access "internal" will be implicitly set to access "internal".
+Models/enums that are used in any operations with `@access(Access.public)` will be implicitly set to access "public" Models/enums that are only used in operations with `@access(Access.internal)` will be implicitly set to access "internal".
+This influence will be propagated to models' properties, parent models, discriminated sub models.
+But this influence will be override by `@usage` decorator on models/enums directly.
+If an operation/model/enum has no `@access` decorator and is not influenced by any operation with `@access` decorator, the access result is undefined.

 ```typespec
 @Azure.ClientGenerator.Core.access(value: EnumMember, scope?: valueof string)